<img src="https://certify.alexametrics.com/atrk.gif?account=mZnsn1QolK1052" style="display:none" height="1" width="1" alt="">

 Actively look for people to challenge your ideas and elevate your decisions through new perspectives.

-As a Women and Minority owned firm, CMP is committed to supporting diversity and helping companies realize the power of diversity through inclusion.
-For insight into your own predispositions in diversity and inclusion, take the free Leveraging Diversity Indicator www.careermp.com
+As a minority and woman-owned firm, CMP is committed to supporting diversity and helping companies realize the power of diversity through inclusion.
+For insight into your own predispositions in diversity and inclusion, contact us.

 woman-owned